 Leihlani frowned, tufty eyebrows jutting out.
 “Of course.”

 Maebhe inched closer to the oanai.
-“There’s a reason why I don’t feel like dancing.
+Alcohol making her mind tip and twirl, she said, “There’s a reason I don’t feel like dancing.
 Why we’re in such a hurry to get home.
 My people may be in trouble.”

 Maebhe did.
 She told Leihlani everything.
 She told her about the alfar king, Kieran and Íde’s arrest, the war-mongering newspapers, and their escape from Unity.
 Leihlani remained expressionless throughout.